-The Mid-Atlantic/Northeast Visibility Union (MANEVU) is submitting comments to the U.S. Environmental Protection Agency (EPA) on its proposed Air Plan Approval; South Dakota; Regional Haze Plan for the Second Implementation Period [90 Fed.
+The Mid-Atlantic/Northeast Visibility Union (MANEVU) is submitting comments to the U.S. Environmental Protection Agency (EPA) on its proposed Approval of Air Quality Implementation Plans; California; Regional Haze State Implementation Plan for the Second Implementation Period [90 Fed.
 Reg.
-20425 (May 14, 2025)].
+25929 (June 18, 2025)].
 These comments are the consensus views of the MANEVU non-federal members and are not intended to represent the views of the Tribal members or federal agency partners in MANEVU.

-The EPA is proposing to approve South Dakota's regional haze State Implementation Plan (SIP) revision submitted to the EPA on July 29, 2022.
-In doing so, the EPA notes that it is the Agency's policy "that where visibility conditions for a Class I area impacted by a State are below the [Uniform Rate of Progress] and the State has evaluated potential control measures and considered the four statutory factors, the State will have presumptively demonstrated reasonable progress for the second planning period for that area."
+The EPA is proposing to fully approve California's SIP, submitted to the EPA on August 9, 2022, and to withdraw its previous proposal [89 Fed.
+Reg.
+103737 (Dec.
+19, 2024)] to partially approve and partially disapprove California's regional haze SIP revision.
+In doing so, "the EPA notes that it is the Agency's policy, as announced in the EPA's recent proposed approval of the West Virginia Regional Haze SIP, that where visibility conditions for a Class I area impacted by a State for the most impaired days, are projected to be below the [Uniform Rate of Progress] in 2028, and the State has considered the four statutory factors, the State has presumptively demonstrated reasonable progress for the second implementation period for that area."
 [90 Fed.
-Reg. at 20434] This is a new policy that the EPA first announced in its April proposed approval of West Virginia's haze SIP.
-[90 Fed.
-Reg.
-16478 (April 18, 2025)] It is MANEVU's position that this policy is not permissible under the statutory language of the Clean Air Act.
+Reg., at 25933] It is MANEVU's position that this policy is not permissible under the statutory language of the Clean Air Act.

 Section 169A(g)(1) of the Clean Air Act (CAA) explicitly provides that "in determining reasonable progress there shall be taken into consideration the costs of compliance, the time necessary for compliance, and the energy and nonair quality environmental impacts of compliance, and the remaining useful life of any existing source subject to such requirements[.]"
-These are commonly referred to as the "four factors" a state must apply in evaluating potential emission reductions from sources within its borders.1
+These are commonly referred to as the "four factors" a state must apply in evaluating potential emission reductions from sources within its borders.1 on visibility-impairing sources constitute "reasonable progress," these can be dismissed because the impacted Class I area is below the URP.

 The EPA now invokes an extra-statutory fifth factor, the Uniform Rate of Progress (URP).
-As framed by the EPA, this fifth factor can override a statutory four factor analysis finding that while additional requirements placed on visibility-impairing sources constitute "reasonable progress," these can be dismissed because the impacted Class I area is below the URP.
+As framed by the EPA, this fifth factor can override a statutory four factor analysis finding that while additional requirements placed